siberianfox/tinygwiki/TinyG-Start.md

 You can get the TinyG controller board fully assembled from the [Synthetos Store](https://www.synthetos.com/webstore/index.php/assembled-electronics/tiny-g.html)

 TinyG v7's are "blue" boards labeled as TinyGv7 - 23.
 These use the DRV8818 driver chips as opposed to the DRV8811 driver chips.
 The 8818 drivers have a lower ON resistance in the FET output stages and therefore don't get as warm as the 8811's are are capable of driving a bit more current.
 The '23' designation refers to NEMA23 motors, as the blue boards will easily drive most NEMA23 motors.

-We may continue to sell green boards with the DRV8811 driver chips as well, and will begin labeling these as '- 17s".
-These boards are recommended for NEMA17 motors, although that are quite capable of driving NEMA23's - as they have been doing for the past 2 years in production setups.
-The green boards will be made available at a lower price than the blue boards.

 #### Power Supply
 TinyG v7 (either green or blue) supports up to 2.5A per winding per motor and needs a 12v-30v motor power input.
 While 12 volt operation is possible and entirely fine, running with a 24v power supply will allow the motors to be more responsive and actually run cooler (ironically).
 We recommand fan cooling the board if you use a voltage over 12 volts.